skip to main content

 Center for Students Success & First-Year Experience Staff

-CSSFYE is made up of six units all working towards student success.
-Through academic advising, academic support services, first-year initiatives, military and veteran support and all things student success the CSSFYE is here to ensure a quality collegiate experience for our diverse student population.
+CSSFYE is made up of five units all working towards student success.
+Through academic advising, academic support services, first-year initiatives, and all things student success the CSSFYE is here to ensure a quality collegiate experience for our diverse student population.

 Find out more about our staff in each area below.